October 2018, Las Vegas

 If you missed this piece by Pamela Whitby, published on Tnooz earlier in the week, now is your chance to catch up

-A day in the life of somebody dealing with hotel distribution involves fighting lot of fires.
+A day in the life of somebody dealing with hotel distribution involves fighting a lot of fires.

 “I think distribution teams are becoming more like guardians for rate and inventory parity as we look at what is happening across channels overall,” says Inderpreet Banga, senior director, e-distribution and wholesale strategy, Wyndham, who will be speaking at EyeforTravel Las Vegas.